Culture & Learning

 Mixed-level Meditation

+This is a mixed-level class, suitable for those who have experience of meditation and those new who wish to learn how to meditate.
 For new students, the first sesssion is a ‘taster.’
-Thereafter, it is recommended that new students commit to and pay in advance for all the remaining five sessions in the first half of term, to gain maximum benefit from the classes.
+Thereafter, it is recommended that new students commit to and pay in advance for all the remaining five sessions in the first half of term, to gain maximum benefit.

-6-7.30pm Wednesdays 10 September - 3 December (no class on 29 October)
+6-7.30pm Wednesdays 7 January - 25 March (no class on 18 February)

 -